vmware-tanzu-labs/educates-training-platform/docs/workshop-migration/learning-center.md

 The api group name and version for Kubernetes resources used to describe and deploy workshops was changed in Learning Center.

-Because of this change you will need to keep two separate versions of the resources, or use `ytt` templates to dynamically generate the appropriate resource definition based on the target platform, if wishing to support using workshop content on both platforms.
+Because of this change in Learning Center, you will need to keep two separate versions of the resources, or use `ytt` templates to dynamically generate the appropriate resource definition based on the target platform, if wishing to support using workshop content on both platforms.

 Upgrade of VS Code version
 --------------------------

-Educates has been updated to use the latest major update of VS Code package from Coder (https://github.com/coder/code-server).
+Educates has been updated to use the latest major update of VS Code package from [Coder](https://github.com/coder/code-server).
 This is version v4.x vs the previously used v3.x version.

 Due to changes in how the newer version of VS Code handles extensions, Educates no longer installs any editor extensions by default.
 It is therefore up to a specific workshop to install the editor extensions they want to use.

 Installation of editor extensions can be done from a `workshop/setup.d` file when the workshop container starts.

-You can either directly install the extension from the [Open VSX Registry](https://open-vsx.org/), or bundle the `vsix` file with the workshop assets and install it from the local file system.
+You can either directly install the extension from the [Open VSX Registry](https://open-vsx.org/), or bundle the `vsix` file with the workshop assets and install it from the local file system

 If for example you were running a Java workshop, you might include an executable setup script file in `workshop/setup.d` containing: